-After the 6 detainees gained their freedom from high-security Gilboa prison, Israeli authorities began a crackdown inside their prisons, forcibly transferring detainees, locking them in cells, denying family visits and removing basic rights.
+After 6 detainees gained their freedom from high-security Gilboa prison, Israeli authorities began a crackdown inside their prisons, forcibly transferring detainees, locking them in cells, denying family visits and removing basic rights.

 Among the collective punishments meted out: